CrisCariqueo/Mindfull_Monkey-uxd/README.md

 ### 3.2. **UX Personas**

-*Defined through interviews and surveys with high school students, these personas reflect the diverse realities and needs inspiring Mindfull Monkey.*
+*Defined through behavioral observation of people suffering consciously or unconsciously suffering from screen addiction, these personas reflect the diverse realities and needs inspiring Mindfull Monkey.*

 ---